 1979 Outstanding Contributions through Service to the Profession of Clinical Chemistry

-Royden Rand will receive the 14th the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession, sponsored by the Fisher Scientific Co.
+Royden Rand will receive the 14th AACC Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession, sponsored by the Fisher Scientific Co.

 A member of the Association since 1955, he served as chairman and secretary-treasurer of the Upstate New York Section.
-Activities at the national level include: (1) arrangement of a symposium at the Miami the Association for Diagnostics & Laboratory Medicine (ADLM) Meetings; (2) symposium committee chairman, 9th International Congress of Clinical Chemistry, Toronto, 1975; (3) member of the Committee on Standards, 1966–1971; (4) Secretary, ADLM, 1972–1974; (5) President, ADLM, 1976; (6) chairman, Committee on Long-Range Planning, 1974–75; (7) currently—Committee on Education; chairman, Congressional Fellow Committee; ADLM-CAP Liaison Committee; member, Board of Directors, NRCC.
+Activities at the national level include: (1) arrangement of a symposium at the Miami American Association for Clinical Chemistry (AACC) Meetings; (2) symposium committee chairman, 9th International Congress of Clinical Chemistry, Toronto, 1975; (3) member of the Committee on Standards, 1966–1971; (4) Secretary, AACC, 1972–1974; (5) President, AACC, 1976; (6) chairman, Committee on Long-Range Planning, 1974–75; (7) currently—Committee on Education; chairman, Congressional Fellow Committee; AACC-CAP Liaison Committee; member, Board of Directors, NRCC.

-Royden Rand, PhD served as ADLM president in 1976.
+Royden Rand, PhD served as AACC president in 1976.